Giancarlo Stanton Player Props: Yankees vs. Cardinals

-The New York Yankees and Giancarlo Stanton (.257 slugging percentage over his past 10 games, including one homer), take on starter Matthew Liberatore and the St. Louis Cardinals at Busch Stadium, Friday at 8:15 PM ET.
+Giancarlo Stanton, with a slugging percentage of .257 in his past 10 games -- including one home run -- will be in action for the New York Yankees versus the St. Louis Cardinals, with Jack Flaherty on the mound, July 1 at 2:15 PM ET.

-In his previous game he had a one-hit performance (1-for-4) against the Athletics.
+In his last appearance, he went 1-for-4 with a double and two RBI against the Athletics.

 Giancarlo Stanton Game Info & Props vs. the Cardinals